 Tracy Gilbert Jewellery

-Sites like Newgrange directly influence my jewellery designs.
+Sites like Newgrange, Loughcrew, Tara directly influence my jewellery designs.
 As a child, I was (and must admit still am!) in awe of how Newgrange allowed the light to shine through its chambers on the winter solstice to spectacular effect.
 Through combining precious metals with translucent materials, I attempt to recreate the magic of Newgrange to allow the light to shine through my pieces to reveal Celtic spirals (triskele).
 This can be seen in my Growing Home and Children of Lir coloured collections.

 My aim is to intertwine my Irish pride with imagination to create beautiful original jewellery designs that reflect Ireland’s artistic and mythological heritage.